 - Shopping & Services

 Beginning Labor Day weekend on Friday, Sept.
 4, 2020, Fifth Street will close to vehicular traffic between Patterson Boulevard and Wayne Avenue on weekends, to create a pedestrian mall in the Oregon District with increased service areas for bars, restaurants, and retailers, and increased space for the public to enjoy.

 The weekend closures will feature acoustic music and other live entertainment, special sales events, and amenities to elevate the guest experience.
-Out on 5th will continue every Friday, Saturday, and Sunday through the end of October during this pilot phase.

 Along with the street closures, the Oregon District will be able to safely enact the DORA (Designated Outdoor Refreshment Area), which allows patrons to purchase an alcoholic beverage served in a designated cup and relax outdoors in the pedestrian mall.